Nithish-Kanagaraj/Pharmacy-Sales-Analysis/README.md

 # Proposed System:
 The proposed system involves several key steps:

-1. *Data Exploration and Visualization:* The initial phase involves exploring and visualizing historical drug consumption data.
+1. ***Data Exploration and Visualization:*** The initial phase involves exploring and visualizing historical drug consumption data.
 Various plots and charts, such as line charts and bar charts, are utilized to understand consumption trends over time, by drug category, and on a monthly or yearly basis.

-2. *Data Preprocessing:* The dataset undergoes preprocessing steps, including encoding categorical variables using LabelEncoder and melting the data to facilitate machine learning model training.
+2. ***Data Preprocessing:*** The dataset undergoes preprocessing steps, including encoding categorical variables using LabelEncoder and melting the data to facilitate machine learning model training.

 ![image](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/6328a7ae-bd75-4039-8204-9fa6ef748d90)

-3. *Model Training:* **XGBoost regression** is chosen as the predictive model due to its effectiveness in handling complex relationships within the data.
+3. ***Model Training:*** **XGBoost regression** is chosen as the predictive model due to its effectiveness in handling complex relationships within the data.
 The model is trained on historical data, with an emphasis on features such as year, month, day, and drug type.To improve performance, **oneApi** was utilized.

-4. *Hyperparameter Tuning:* Grid search is employed to optimize the hyperparameters of the XGBoost model, ensuring the best possible performance.
+4. ***Hyperparameter Tuning:*** Grid search is employed to optimize the hyperparameters of the XGBoost model, ensuring the best possible performance.
 The grid search explores combinations of parameters such as the number of trees, learning rate, maximum depth, subsample ratio, and column subsample ratio.

-5. *Model Evaluation:* The model's performance is evaluated using metrics such as mean squared error on a test set.
+5. ***Model Evaluation:*** The model's performance is evaluated using metrics such as mean squared error on a test set.
 This step ensures the model's ability to generalize to new, unseen data.

-6. *Deployment and Prediction:* Once the model is trained and optimized, it is deployed and used to predict drug consumption for a specified time period and drug category.
+6. ***Deployment and Prediction:*** Once the model is trained and optimized, it is deployed and used to predict drug consumption for a specified time period and drug category.

 ![image](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/a39703c7-566e-436f-8ff3-dc56b2eeed65)

-7. *User Inteface:* Once the forecast is generated, you can view the predicted drug consumption for the selected timeframe through interactive visualizations and charts.
+7. ***User Inteface:*** Once the forecast is generated, you can view the predicted drug consumption for the selected timeframe through interactive visualizations and charts.
 # Features:

+### UserLogin

-1. *UserLogin:* A login ID is provided to users to access a system or platform specifically designed for managing sales-related activities.
+   A login ID is provided to users to access a system or platform specifically designed for managing sales-related activities.
 With their unique login ID, individuals can log in to the system, track sales data, process orders, manage inventory, and perform other sales-related tasks efficiently and securely.

 ![image](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/e4b96191-e04a-423c-83fa-2b30550bbfad)

+### Billing Software

-2. *Billing Software:* Billing is a robust and user-friendly billing software designed specifically for healthcare professionals and medical facilities.
+   Billing is a robust and user-friendly billing software designed specifically for healthcare professionals and medical facilities.
 Whether you're a small clinic or a large hospital, our software offers a comprehensive solution to manage all aspects of your billing needs efficiently.

 ![IMG-20240129-WA0008](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/c59f958c-e84a-4995-8b50-93440307c5ee)

+### Overall Sales Analysis:
-3. *Overall Sales Analysis:* Analytics offers powerful tools and analytics to help you understand and optimize your overall sales performance.
+   Analytics offers powerful tools and analytics to help you understand and optimize your overall sales performance.
 Whether you're a small business or a large enterprise, our platform provides the insights you need to make data-driven decisions and drive growth.

 ![image](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/63c2f84a-4b8b-466a-88bf-a25f26fb0e21)